 One of such projects is the first blogging community and a professional social network for translators and for people who're looking for professional translators.

-This community is called The Open Mic (you're actually browsing through it right now) and now has almost 2,000 registered members with over 5,000 monthly readers.
+This community is called The Open Mic (you're actually browsing through it right now) and now has more than 2,600 registered members with over 6,000 monthly readers.
 It has also won a 2016 Proz.com Community Choice award as the Best Website for Translators.

 I also co-host a one of the kind weekly talk show for translators called #TranslatorsOnAir where my friend and colleague Elena Tereshchenkova and I interview interesting people from the world of translation and localization while our viewers can participate in the discussion in real time!